Women-only space: History of women-only spaces

-The emergence of first wave feminism in the 19th and early 20th centuries, especially the struggle for women's suffrage and access to education and professions in English-speaking societies, led to the creation of various women-only spaces intended to support their autonomy, safety, and social participation.
+The emergence of first wave feminism in the 19th and early 20th centuries, especially the struggle for women's suffrage (the right to vote) and access to education and professions in English-speaking societies, led to the creation of various women-only spaces intended to support their autonomy, safety, and social participation.

 One of the earliest examples was the "Ladies' ordinary" a women-only dining space that began appearing in North American hotels and restaurants around the 1830s.
 At a time when it was considered socially improper for women to dine alone or without a male escort, these separate dining rooms provided women with greater freedom of movement in public settings.

 In 1903, British activists Emmeline Pankhurst and her daughter Christabel Pankhurst founded the Women's Social and Political Union (WSPU), a militant organization focused on securing voting rights for women.
 Membership in the WSPU was exclusively open to women, reflecting the founders' belief in autonomous political organization free from male influence.
+Women involved in this movement were called suffragettes, as opposed to the law-abiding suffragists of the National Union of Women's Suffrage Societies, membership of which was open to men as well.

 By the 1910s and 1920s, women-only lounges and rest rooms became more common in the United States, particularly in rural areas.
 These spaces were designed to accommodate women traveling into towns to shop or conduct business and often included areas to rest, nurse children, or socialize.
 The Ladies Rest Room in Lewisburg, Tennessee, is believed to be one of the last remaining free-standing examples in the state still in use.

 In 1929, Virginia Woolf published the influential essay A Room of One's Own, in which she argued that women needed literal and figurative private space along with financial independence to write and express themselves freely.
 Her work became foundational in feminist thought and offered a powerful justification for the creation of women-only spaces in intellectual and artistic spheres.